Skip to main content

 Proposal of a new document

-The pull request MUST add exactly one SCS document, in the Standards folder.
+The pull request for the proposal MUST add exactly one SCS document, in the Standards folder.
 In the proposal phase, the document number MUST be replaced with xxxx in the file name, except for a Supplement, which uses the document number of the document it refers to.
 The major version MUST be 1.

 For a document with a slugified title flavor-naming, the file name would for instance be scs-xxxx-v1-flavor-naming.md; for a Supplement of scs-0100-v3-flavor-naming.md, the file name might be scs-0100-w1-flavor-naming-implementation-testing.md (note the w1!).

-The metadata MUST indicate the intended track and type of the document, and the status MUST be set to Proposal; for a Supplement, the supplements field MUST be set to a list of documents (usually containing one element).
+The metadata MUST indicate the intended track and type of the document, and the status MUST be set to Draft; for a Supplement, the supplements field MUST be set to a list of documents (usually containing one element).

 Note: Documents on the Design Record track MAY be proposed or accepted directly into Stable state, if no further discussion is required.